 Finally, The Volterra Project was conceived as innovative not only in its didactic offerings, but also in its form and context.
 The workshop will be held in a beautiful agriturismo, a rustic complex in Volterra, Tuscany (Italy), where students and teachers will live together in a relaxed, non-competitive environment.
 The Volterra Project will replace the competitive culture of the conservatory with a more nurturing environment, conducive to a real exchange of knowledge and experience.
 During the workshop, The Volterra Project organizes a set of three concerts featuring the guest artists and (in the closing concert) the best prepared students of the edition.
 To-date The Volterra Project presented concerts by internationally renowned guitarists such as Antigoni Goni, Carlos Barbosa-Lima, Raphaella Smits, Carlo Marchione, Nuccio d'Angelo, Atanas Ourkouzounov, Gianpaolo Bandini, Elena Papandreou, Margarita Escarpa, Michael Newman and Laura Oltman duo, Gaëlle Solal, Gohar Vardanyan, Rene Izquierdo, Ricardo Gallén.

-the Volterra Project, Summer Guitar Institute is a non for profit association.
+the Volterra Project, Summer Guitar Institute is a nonprofit association.
 We need all your support!!!